mrsarm/django-coleman/README.rst

   partner (customer, provider...), description, responsible of the task, priority...
 * Each task may have items: sub-tasks to be done.
-* The built-in Django *Authentication and Authorization* system to manage users and groups, login, etc.
+* The built-in Django *Authentication and Authorization* system to manage users and groups, login, etc, and optionally SSO with Google within the Admin (`django-google-sso <https://github.com/megalus/django-google-sso>`_).
 * Module `django-adminfilters <https://github.com/mrsarm/django-adminfilters>`_
   that allows multiselection searches.
 * Send emails when a task is created.